 As we discussed in chapter 2, you copy your application directory to the deploy directory to deploy it into JBoss AS.
-In a standard binary installation, a web application called ROOT.war is in the deploy directory of the default configuration.
-If you start the application server and go to http://localhost:8080, you'll see the root web application.
+In a standard binary installation, a web application called ROOT. war is in the deploy directory of the default configuration.
+If you start the application server and go to http:// localhost:8080, you'll see the root web application.

 JBoss AS comes prepackaged with JBoss Web Server in both the default and the all configurations.
 The JBoss Web Server deployer lives in the jbossweb.sar subdirectory of server/xxx/deploy.
 The server/xxx/deployers jbossweb. deployer directory contains the necessary JAR files to deploy web applications.
-The following are some of the key f deploy web applications.
 The following are some of the key files and directories: